knightdoc/ecom/README.md

 -All photos curated for upsplash for placeholder purposes

 ---------------------------------------------------------------------------------------------------
+-TO DO-
--Update photos
+Update photos
--Menu button (Mobil) to leave store menu page, Not Working
+Menu button (Mobil) to leave store menu page, Not Working